juliogutierrezm/DojoMusicApp/README.md

 ## Lessons Learned

-During the project, we encountered several challenges and gained valuable insights:
+Throughout the project, we encountered various challenges and gained valuable insights:

-Teamwork: Collaborating effectively as a team was crucial.
+- **Teamwork:** Collaborating effectively as a team was crucial.
 We learned how to coordinate tasks, communicate efficiently, and leverage each team member's strengths.

-Documentation: Proper documentation was essential for project clarity and future reference.
+- **Documentation:** Proper documentation was essential for project clarity and future reference.
 We improved our documentation skills, ensuring that our code and project details were well-documented.

-Information Gathering: Extensive research was required to address various technical challenges.
+- **Information Gathering:** Extensive research was required to address various technical challenges.
 We became adept at sourcing information, utilizing online resources, and seeking solutions effectively.

-GitHub and Git Bash: We honed our Git and GitHub skills, mastering version control, branching, and collaboration through pull requests.
-Git Bash became an indispensable tool for managing our project repository.
+- **GitHub and Git Bash:** We honed our Git and GitHub skills, mastering version control, branching, and collaboration through pull requests.
+Git Bash became an indispensable tool for managing our project repository and deployment.

-MERN Stack Expertise: Working with the MERN stack (MongoDB, Express.js, React, Node.js) deepened our understanding of full-stack development.
+- **MERN Stack Expertise:** Working with the MERN stack (MongoDB, Express.js, React, Node.js) deepened our understanding of full-stack development.
 We tackled issues related to database management, server-side logic, and frontend UI development.

+These experiences enriched our development journey, equipping us with valuable skills and a stronger grasp of full-stack development with MERN technologies.

 ## Feedback